calum-github/munkireport-docker/README.md

 * ``MR_SITENAME``: Customise the site name for Munki Report.
 * ``MR_TIMEZONE``: Customise the timezone, default is Australia/Sydney

+Munki Report is able to perform warranty lookups, however if your Munki Report server is behind a proxy this may fail.
+To avoid this, we can provide proxy server information as variables when starting the container or providing defaults in the Dockerfile when building the container.

+There are two methods of setting the proxy server:

+Mode 1
+This sets just the proxy server address and port number

+Mode 2
+This sets the proxy server address, port number and a username and password to use if the proxy server is an authenticated proxy

+* ``proxy_required``: Set this to mod1 or mod2 depending upon which type of proxy server config you need.
+If no proxy set to no
+* ``proxy_server``: Set this to your proxy server address in the format proxy.example.com
+* ``proxy_port``: Set this to your proxy server port number
+* ``proxy_user``: Set this to your proxy username if you need to use an authenticated proxy server
+* ``proxy_password``: Set this to your proxy password if you need to use an authenticated proxy server

 # Munki Report Login

 The default user and password to log in to Munki Report is: